csmit863/workshop_week1/README.md

 #### Explanation
 Hello!
 Welcome to __🔥⚡😈LEVEL 2😈⚡🔥__ of our week 1 workshop.

+If you want to skip straight to making a token, scroll down to [Deploying your token](#deploying-your-token)

 Please open up [/src/MyCoin.sol](https://github.com/csmit863/workshop_week1/blob/main/src/MyCoin.sol)

 In this file you will see the most BASIC cryptocurrency you can make.
 It is essentially a boilerplate for creating tokens, but it was also built to introduce standards to tokens on Ethereum.
 Why?